alexenge/hu-neuro-pipeline/docs/inputs.md

 Each participant's ERP epochs (defined via `triggers`) are saved there.
 It is usually not necessary to save these intermediary files.
 One use case for them would be to fit a linear mixed model with `time` as a groupping factor (see [here](https://mne.tools/mne-r/articles/plot_evoked_multilevel_model.html) for an example).
-Note that these files contain all samples and channels for all epochs, which makes them very large (especially with `to_df=True`).
+Note that these files contain all samples and channels for all epochs, which makes them very large (especially with `to_df=True`, see below).

 | Python examples        | R examples             |
 | ---------------------- | ---------------------- |